sheygs/shortlink-api/README.md

 #### Docker

 - Install [Docker](https://www.docker.com/)
-- Run `docker-compose up -d db`.
+- Run `docker-compose up -d`.
 But If you like to see those clumsy logs 😬, RUN `docker-compose up`
 - Open browser and visit `http://localhost:8282` and rock it

 ### Production Packaging